The Tax Benefits Most Olim Leave on the Table

 - Income from Israeli-listed securities

-The 2026 change: Starting January 1, 2026, olim who arrived after that date must report foreign income above NIS 1 million, even though it remains exempt from tax.
-Pre-2026 olim are grandfathered under the old rules with no reporting requirement.
+The 2026 change: Starting January 1, 2026, olim who become Israeli residents on or after that date must report all worldwide income and assets, regardless of amount, even though foreign-sourced income remains exempt from tax for the full 10 years.
+The April 2024 amendment removed the reporting carve-out that previously let new olim skip declaring exempt foreign income; there is no minimum threshold.
+Olim who became resident before 2026 keep the old carve-out with no reporting requirement.
 This reporting obligation is not a tax; it is purely informational.
 But it means the Tax Authority will see your worldwide financial picture.

 Benefit 2: Olim Tax Credit Points (Nekudot Zikui)